PDERAS/archivalist/README.md

     ->update(['status','closed']);
 ```

 Support for beforeArchive has been added.
-Implement the method `beforeArchive` on any model which uses 'HasArchives` trait to run any extra logic before the primary archives logic is ran.
+Implement the method `beforeArchive` on any model which uses `HasArchives` trait to run any extra logic before the primary archives logic is ran.

 ```php
 // SomeModel which uses HasArchives